OrYaari/HeavenHR_Coding_Challenge/README.md

 The offer number of applications is calculated when selected from the DB.

+## Starting project

+There are two options:
+1. Run Main.java from an your IDE
+2. Run maven package and run the command from the target folder: ``java -jar HeavenHR_Coding_Challenge-1.0-SNAPSHOT.jar``

+When you run the project it will run on your `localhost` on port `8080`.

+To access the DB go to ```http://localhost:8080/h2-console```

 ## APIs

 There are 6 API calls that we can make: